johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-29-preload-fonts-with-docusaurus/index.md

 };
 ```

-It's a super simple plugin, it does nothing more than `new` up an instance of the plugin, inside the context of the `configureWebpack` method.
+It's a super simple plugin, it does nothing more than `new` up an instance of the webpack plugin, inside the context of the `configureWebpack` method.
 That's all that's required.

 With this in place we're now seeing the `<link rel="preload" ... />` elements being included in the HTML pumped out of our Docusaurus build.
 This means we have font preloading working: